Updated: March 17, 2020

 Dark websites and paste bins are often used to share breached code.
 Bad actors can use this to identify vulnerabilities and learn how and where to hack into systems.
 Other breached information, such as business plans and strategic relationships, could affect a company’s global reputation and partnerships.
 Documents related to government, like defence plans or building blueprints, could have serious public safety and global security ramifications.

 Another DeepPaste post offering classified military documents—discovered using Beacon

 Respond to Data Breaches Faster

 The key to mitigating a corporate data breach is catching the attack in its early stages.
 This is where finding vulnerable PII and other breached data on the surface, deep, and dark webs becomes critical to an organization’s security strategy.
-For example, finding internal company email dumps on Pastebin could signal a security team to investigate system vulnerabilities and prevent the situation from escalating.
+For example, finding internal company email dumps on Pastebin or leaked data on a dark web forum could signal a security team to investigate system vulnerabilities and prevent the situation from escalating.

 According to a global 2018 report by IBM and the Ponemon Institute, the average cost of a data breach totals USD $3.86 million—and then there are immeasurable costs of violating customer and stakeholder information security and eroding brand reputation.
 Breached information is vulnerable to a variety of secondary consequences, including various forms of identity theft and other physical and data security threats.

 Data discovery tools enable organizations to quickly find early indicators of breached data on paste sites and other unindexed areas of the web.
 Security professionals can then mitigate risks and adapt security strategies faster to avoid future cyber threats and secondary consequences.